Article

 Instagram and google maps screenshots

 7. Von Restorff effect.
-The science of attention attraction
+Learn to attract attention

 Behind this fancy word hides a simple rule: among the range of objects people tend to remember the one that stands out better, let's say, by having a different color.
 That's how a classic pricing page is organized: designers try to drag users’ attention to the benefits of the premium version by highlighting it with colors and contrast.